 FortiGate active-passive HA

-Note that FortiGate A-P HA for OCI is supported by FortiOS 6.0.1 and later versions.
+FortiOS 6.0.1 and later versions support FortiGate A-P HA for OCI.
 Using the latest version of FortiGate-VM is always recommended.

 Deploying and configuring FortiGate active-passive HA

 For this HA deployment, you must manually deploy two FortiGate-VM instances on OCI, then manually configure each of them using CLI commands.
-Note your deployment will have different IP addresses than in the diagram below.
+Your deployment will have different IP addresses than in the diagram below.

 You must configure primary private IP addresses, even where not mentioned in the diagram.
 Although not required for HA purposes, this must be done to comply with general networking requirements.